Unlock the investment Visa in Thailand: Your ultimate guide to the LTR Visa under the wealthy global citizen category

 Table of Contents

-What is the Investment Visa in Thailand (LTR Wealthy Global Citizen category), and what LTR Visa categories does it include?
+What is the investment visa in Thailand (LTR Wealthy Global Citizen category), and what LTR Visa categories does it include?

-Definition and Categories of the LTR Visa
+Definition and categories of the LTR Visa

 Designed to entice five elite professions, the Long-Term Resident Visa grants renewable decade-long residency to following categories: